 The BLS also projects 6% job growth for political scientists and 9% job growth for professors during that same time period.
 Sociology graduates can become HR and PR specialists, political scientists, and professors, although some of these roles may require additional education.

 The following table explores the salary outlook for potential sociology careers.
 These numbers show how a worker's income tends to increase as they gain experience.

 |Human Resources Specialist||$44,690||$49,510||$54,460||$57,380|

 |Public Relations Specialist||$40,280||$45,830||$58,440||$61,190|

-Sociology programs emphasize the skills students need for future careers.
+Sociology programs prepare students to succeed in their future careers.
 For example, by writing essays, students hone communication, research, and analysis skills.
-The five skills below represent common competencies that sociology programs instill in students.
+The five skills below represent common competencies developed during sociology programs.

 - Critical Thinking